IBE160/SG-Gruppe-KI/docs/test-design-epic-1.md

 - [ ] Existing user can successfully log in with valid email/password.
 (AUTH-E2E-002)
 - [ ] Verify password hashing algorithm and token generation logic.
 (AUTH-UNIT-001)
 - [ ] User can successfully register and log in using Google OAuth.
 (OAUTH-E2E-001)
-- [ ] User can successfully register and log in using Apple OAuth.
-(OAUTH-E2E-003)
 - [ ] User completes conversational onboarding with happy path.
 (ONBOARD-E2E-001)
 - [ ] User inputs are stored correctly in the database after onboarding.
 (ONBOARD-API-001)
 - [ ] "Plan Reveal" screen displays correctly with generated plan summary.
 (PLAN-E2E-001)